 Enos 1:25, 179 years have passed since Lehi left Jerusalem.

 Omni 1:3, 276 years, 282 years, in the same verse!

 Omni 1:5, 320 years

 Do the Book of Mormon writers all write with the same intent and goal?
-Do they all think they are doing the same thing?
-Jarom 1:1 says that Jarom is writing for “the benefit of our brethren the Lamanites” whereas Nephi was writing to benefit his people.
-(And of course, modern readers tend to think that all scripture was written explicitly with us today in mind of the scriptural authors.)
-Jarom 1:2 and Omni 1:1 talk about writing on the plates “to preserve their geneology,” which sounds quite different from what Nephi and Jacob thought they were doing.
+Did they all think they were doing the same thing?
+Jarom 1:1 says that he is writing for “the benefit of our brethren the Lamanites” whereas Nephi was writing to benefit his people.
+(And of course, modern readers tend to think that all scriptural authors had us today in mind.)
+Jarom 1:2 and Omni 1:1 talk about writing on the plates “to preserve their genealogy,” which sounds quite different from what Nephi and Jacob thought they were doing.

 John Sorenson has suggested that the Book of Mormon is a lineage history, one mostly concerned with Lehi and his descendants.
 That makes it a narrow kind of history, one not intending to cover every detail, event, or people they encounter.
 It’s a highly selective history.

 Enos 1:20 contains a very negative description of the Lamanites.

 their hatred was fixed, and they were led by their evil nature that they became wild, and ferocious, and a blood-thirsty people, full of idolatry and filthiness; feeding upon beasts of prey; dwelling in tents, and wandering about in the wilderness with a short skin girdle about their loins and their heads shaven; and their skill was in the bow, and in the cimeter, and the ax.
 And many of them did eat nothing save it was raw meat; and they were continually seeking to destroy us.